platoartrade/platoartrade.github.io/index.md

 ## 1. Free Membership

 To receive our services, you need a membership.
-Follow the steps below to become a member of ArTrade.
+Follow the steps below to become a member of Artrade.

 - Follow [@arcade.og](https://instagram.com/arcade.og?igshid=YmMyMTA2M2Y=) on Instagram.
 - DM us your Plato ID.